pthanhvu/pthanhvu/README.md

-- 👋 Hi, I’m Thanh Vu
+- 👋 Hi, I’m Sylvie
-- 👀 I’m interested in Software Development & UX UI Design
+- 👀 I’m interested in UX UI Design & Software Development
-- 🌱 I’m currently continuing my education on Business Information Technology in Finland (I worked as Graphic Designer before)
+- 🌱 I’m currently continuing my education on Business Information Technology in Finland (I worked as Graphic Designer before and now I am into UX Design field)
 - 💞️ I’m looking to collaborate on freelance jobs or internship to work on more real projects
 - 📫 You can reach me via pthanh289@gmail.com